anisul12345/To-do-List-/README.md

 ### Running the Application

 1. Create an account or log in if you already have one.
-2. Start creating your personal diary.
+2. Start creating your personal to do list.

 ## Built With